Getting Started

 Finally, once you are ready, publish your changes by running the command:

-To view the logs of your currently running code, execute you can use the logs
+To view the logs of your currently running code, use the logs

 command.